Blyzz616/diZcord/README.md

 - [x] Ask for the Server name
 - [x] Ask for the webhook
 - [x] Send message to web hook to test and ask if message was received
-- [ ] Ask if crontab entry should be added
+- [x] Ask if crontab entry should be added
-- [ ] check for existing crontab entries
+- [x] check for existing crontab entries
-- [ ] Ask how many times a day
+- [x] Ask how many times a day
-- [ ] Get the 1st time and calculate other times
+- [x] Get the 1st time and calculate other times
-- [ ] Convert times to crontab format
+- [x] Convert times to crontab format
-- [ ] Maybe set this up as a service (unit file)?
 - [ ] Have Instruction as last page how to control the server using scripts.
 - [ ]
 ~~Ask if you want bot control~~ (too difficult if prereq not installed)